DebarghyaDatta/D-Datta/README.md

 ## ▶I'm a second year Computer Science and Engineering student at IEM, Kolkata.◀
 ## ▶I'm currently trying to learn something about everything.😉◀

-## ▶ Current stats:I am a python script development and video editing intern at [EssentiallySports](https://essentiallysports.com/). ◀
+## ▶ Current stats:I am a currently learning DSA. ◀

 ## I'm a 2nd year student of IEM and also a learner, developer(python,app,web, more yet to come 😉) and a hustler!!